Yoko Shimomura: Career

 Over the next few years, she composed the soundtrack to several games, including Parasite Eve and Legend of Mana.
 Of all her compositions, Shimomura considers the soundtrack to Legend of Mana the one that best expresses herself and the soundtrack remains Shimomura's personal favourite.
 Parasite Eve on the PlayStation had the first soundtrack by Shimomura that included a vocal song, as it was the first game she had written for running on a console system that had the sound capability for one.
 In 2002 she wrote the score for Kingdom Hearts, which she has said is the most "special" soundtrack to her, as well as a turning point in her career; she named the soundtracks to Street Fighter II and Super Mario RPG as the other two significant points in her life as a composer.

-Kingdom Hearts was wildly successful, shipping more than four million copies worldwide; Shimomura's music was frequently cited as one of the highlights of the game, and the title track has been ranked as the fourth-best role-playing game title track of all time.
-The soundtrack has led to two albums of piano arrangements.
-Kingdom Hearts was the last soundtrack that she worked on at Square.
+Kingdom Hearts was highly successful, shipping more than four million copies worldwide; Shimomura's music was frequently cited as one of the highlights of the game, and the title track has been ranked as the fourth-best role-playing game title track of all time.
+The soundtrack has received two albums of piano arrangements.
+Kingdom Hearts was the last soundtrack that she worked on as an employee at Square.
 After the release of Kingdom Hearts in 2002, Shimomura left Square for maternity leave, and began work as a freelancer in 2003.
-She has built on the work she did while at Square; since leaving she has composed or is composing music for eleven Kingdom Hearts games and Nintendo's Mario & Luigi series.
+She has built on the work she did while at Square, continuing to compose music for all eleven Kingdom Hearts games, and branching out to Nintendo's Mario & Luigi series.
 She has also worked on many other projects, such as Heroes of Mana and various arranged albums.
 In February 2014, Shimomura played piano at a retrospective 25th anniversary concert at Tokyo FM Hall.
 She performed songs from games such as Kingdom Hearts, Live a Live, and Street Fighter II.
 During the Beware the Forest's Mushrooms performance from Super Mario RPG, Shimomura was joined onstage by fellow composer Yasunori Mitsuda, who played the Irish bouzouki.
 She most recently composed and produced the majority of the score for Final Fantasy XV, which she began writing for in 2006, a decade before the game was released.
 She is also a member of the music label Brave Wave Productions.